jmsmistral/handlebars-web-app-template/README.rst

 Base Web App Template
 ---------------------

-A base node + express + postgres web app template.
+A base node + express + postgres web app template to kick-start new projects.

 How it works
 ------------